techbisu/AIChatLite.js/README.md

 Add Webhook Trigger (POST) node

 Add AI Model or logic node (OpenAI, Ollama, Gemini, etc.)

+You can use my n8n_workflow.json template & added the configuration.

 Use a Respond to Webhook node with: